-If an error occurs during the SW load self-test, an error code is returned via the status interface and the secure channel is closed (loading is aborted).
+If an error occurs during the Software load test, an error code is returned via the status interface and the secure channel is closed (loading is aborted).

 If an error occurs during another self-test, the card enters a state where no more command can be performed.
 The behavior of the card depends on error: